Updated March 23, 2023

 2. Clicking on “Print to PDF” pops-up the following dialogue box.
 Select “Entire Workbook” option from the dialogue box in order to print the entire workbook.

 3. Now, we can format the workbook settings, by clicking on Workbook under the Format menu.
-This is as shown by the following screenshot.

 4. When we follow the above procedure, we get various options pertaining to the “Format Workbook” section.
-This is as shown by the following screenshot.

 5. We can open a workbook from as well as publish a workbook on the server.
-This can be done by clicking on the required option from the Server menu as shown below:
+This can be done by clicking on the required option from the Server menu as shown below.